 Who is a product owner?

 In the simplest terms, a product owner is the person who acts as the link between those who want the product to be built and those actually building it.
-Acting as the representative of the client and management, a product owner oversees the entire product development process.
+Acting as the representative of the client and management, a product owner oversees the entire offshore software product development process.
 It is the product owner who formulates the list of requirements and hands them out to the team as per the priority.
 In most cases, it is also the product owner who ends every sprint by deciding whether a task is done or if it needs further work.

 Key responsibilities of a product owner

 The most important responsibility of a product owner is to take care of the product backlog.
 The Scrum Product Backlog is the improved version of the Requirement Specification Document, listing all the things that need to be done.
 The duties for maintaining the product backlog include:

 - Clearly expressing the item in product backlog